-An extremely extensive medical review of phosphatidylserine for brain health analyzed 127 individual medical studies on the topic, and concluded that the compound “supports cognitive functions” and “reverses biochemical alterations and structural deterioration in nerve cells,” but the effective dose range was listed as 300 mg to 800 mg per day, or 300% to 800% of the dose in Cerebra.
+The study authors concluded that the compound “supports cognitive functions” and “reverses biochemical alterations and structural deterioration in nerve cells,” but the effective dose range was listed as 300 mg to 800 mg per day, or 300% to 800% of the dose in Cerebra.

 This is one of the better nootropic supplements we've reviewed on Illuminate Health.

 But does Cerebra cause side effects?
 We'll discuss in the next section.

 Cerebra doesn't appear to have been studied in any clinical trials, so it's challenging to say for certain whether or not the supplement causes side effects.

 However, we can make an educated guess based on its active ingredients.